felwal-edu/dh2642-flowerfield/README.md

 We have created the different presenters and views which make up the website.

-Experience points (XP) for collecting flowers, added to one's profile.

 Let the user wait while Firebase is loading data – and block pages only available to logged in users.

 Standaradise use of colours and fonts.